SmittyHalibut/GR-MultipleReceivers/README.md

 I'm moving to PiSDR, 2020-11-13 "vanilla" image.
 * Install PiSDR following their instructions.
+* Mount the SD card filesystems on your "main" computer so you can make some changes to the files on disk.
   * I enabled SSH, by creating a zero byte file called `ssh` on the `/boot` partition.
-(This is how you do it in Raspbian, so I assumed it would work here.)
   * I hate loging in as `pi` so I changed my user to `mark` and set a strong password.
+    * Edit `/etc/passwd`, `/etc/group`, and `/etc/shadow` replacing all instances of `pi` with `mark`.
+Don't just do a global search and replace because `pi` is a substring in some places you don't want to change, like `spi` and `gpio`.
+    * `sudo mv /home/pi /home/mark` to rename your home directory.
+    * I add my SSH public key to `/home/mark/.ssh/authorized_keys`, but the password will still be set to `raspberry`.
+You need the password for `sudo`, so change this once you're logged in.
+* Insert the SD card in the RPi and boot up.
+Give it a wired network.
+Check your DHCP logs to see what IP address it got on start up, and SSH into the host.
+* Run `raspi-config`
   * I changed the hostname to `flyspy` (a Shadowrun reference.)
+If this is not your only RPi on the network you'll probably want a unique hostname.
+  * Advanced Options -> Extend Filesystem
+* Exit `raspi-config` and reboot the RPi: `sudo shutdown -r now`.
+Then SSH back in when its back up.

 * My goal is to do this completely headless (I'm out of monitors!), entirely over SSH.
   * I'm starting using X11 forwarding in SSH.
 Windows users may not have this option.
 (I'm noticing this is kinda laggy.
 But it works.)
   * Another option is to use VNC.
 If I run into problems with X11, I'll try VNC.
 * GNU Radio Companion needs `xterm`, so install it: `sudo apt install xterm`.
 Alternatively, you can configure it to use `gnome-terminal`.
+* While we're using `apt`, let's get the OS updated: `sudo apt update && sudo apt dist-upgrade && sudo shutdown -r now`.
+It'll update everything it can, then restart the host again.

 Testing the image:
 * `ssh -Y mark@flyspy` will enable X11 forwarding.
 When I run a GUI command on `flyspy`, that GUI will display on my laptop.